-Councillor Holloway requested to add the Overview of Responsibilities of Portfolio Holder for Adults and Communities item for Councillor Huelin to the March committee.
+Councillor Holloway requested that the Overview of Responsibilities of Portfolio Holder for Health item for Councillor Mayes be removed from the September Committee and added to the 13 January 2022 meeting.
+Also to add the Overview of Responsibilities of Portfolio Holder for Adults and Communities item for Councillor Huelin.

 The meeting finished at 9.20 pm